 attaching or investigating a memory dump file.

 As part of the memory cleanup the profiler tries to perform before collecting a snapshot, it triggers the cleanup of stale data bindings in WPF.
 This was implemented in .NET Memory Profiler 5.5, but caused problem when profiling a WPF application running under .NET Core 3.0 or later.
 Now WPF cleanup is fully supported under .NET Core 3.x, .NET 5.0, .NET 6.0, and .NET 7.0.

-.NET 5 has introduced a new managed heap, the pinned heap, where it will place instances that are allocated as pinned (using GC.AllocateArray or GC.AllocateUninitializedArray). .NET Memory Profiler will identify instances a that are placed in this heap, using a analysis isse and in the native memory view.
+.NET 5 has introduced a new managed heap, the pinned heap, where it will place instances that are allocated as pinned (using GC.AllocateArray or GC.AllocateUninitializedArray). .NET Memory Profiler will identify instances that are placed in this heap, and present this information using an analysis issue and in the native memory view.